MikeHopcroft/PrixFixe/documentation/test_suite_tools.md

   -a, --a               Remove the audio field from each turn.
   -c, --c               Remove the cart field from each step.
   -t, --t               Remove the transcription field from each turn.
-  -s, --s suiteFilter   Boolean expression of suites to retain.Can use suite
+  -s, --s suiteFilter   Boolean expression of suites to retain.
+Can use suite
                         names, !, &, |, and parentheses.
+Default is to retain all suites.
   -h, --help            Print help message
 ~~~